kumkee/jwtelm/README.md

 ## Overview

-`jwtelm` is an example code for user authorization that uses JWT (JSON Web Tokens) for authentication.
+`jwtelm` is an example code for user authentication and authorization using JWT (JSON Web Tokens).
 The backend is built with FastAPI, a modern web framework for building APIs with Python.
-The frontend is built with Elm, a functional programming language that compiles to JavaScript.
+The frontend is built with Elm, a functional programming language that compiles to JavaScript with no runtime errors.

 ## Features